toivoh/Debug.jl/README.md

 Interactive Usage
 -----------------

+Tell julia to use the `Debug` package in your code:

+    using Debug

 Use the `@debug` macro to mark code that you want to be able to step through.
 Use the `@bp` macro to set a breakpoint
 -- interactive debugging will commence at the first breakpoint encountered.